-If you’re just looking into Australian Shepherds, you’ve probably spent countless hours looking at adorable pictures.
-As you may have noticed, some Aussies have tails while others don’t.
-Confusing, right?
-Many newbies always ask the question: do Australian Shepherds have tails?
+If you’re just looking into Australian Shepherds, you’ve probably spent countless hours looking at all the cute pictures of the breed.
+And as you may have noticed, some Australian Shepherds will have tails while others don’t.
+So, do Aussies have tails or not?

 Statistics of Bobtailed Australian Shepherds

-Roughly one in five Australian Shepherds will have a natural bobtail, meaning they were born without a tail.
-However, many owners decide to cut their tails for aesthetic purposes or to comply with the “standard.”
+Roughly one in five Australian Shepherds will have a natural bobtail.
+These dogs were born without a tail.
+However, many owners decide to cut their tails for aesthetic purposes or to comply with the “standard” of the breed.
 So, not all tail-less Aussies have a naturally bobbed tail.

 A normal Australian Shepherd’s tail will taper, with the vertebrae getting smaller as it reaches the end of the tail.
 But with a bobtailed Aussie, a lot of the end vertebrae will be missing.
-Without the tapering effect, this creates a blunt-like tail.
+So without this tapering effect, this creates a blunt-like tail.

-According to an ASHGI data survey in 2010, roughly 47% of naturally bobtailed Aussies have tails a quarter length or longer.
-In addition, 10% of these dogs had a kink in their tails (curved tail).
+According to an ASHGI data survey in 2010, roughly 47% of all naturally bobtailed Aussies have tails a quarter length or longer.
+In addition, 10% of these bobtailed dogs had a kink in their tails (an unnatural curved tail).

-Most Aussies get their tails docked within three days post-birth.
-There are a lot of reasons for this process, but there are two main reasons.
+The vast majority of Australian Shepherds have their tails docked within three days post-birth.
+There are a lot of reasons for this process, but there are two main reasons:

 The Bobtail Gene

 As mentioned, roughly 20% of all Australian Shepherds are born naturally bobtailed.
-This specific gene to cause the genetic mutation is what’s called an “incomplete dominant gene.”
+This gene that causes the genetic mutation is what’s called an “incomplete dominant gene.”
 It works similar to how Australian Shepherds come in merle colored coats.

-Aussie puppies only need one copy of this gene to be born with a naturally bobbed tail.
-Puppies with two copies of this gene can put them in a fatal situation.
+Aussie puppies only need one copy of this gene to be born with a naturally bobbed tail, which explains why it’s not uncommon.
+However, puppies with two copies of this gene can be a fatal situation.
 They typically don’t make it.

 The bobtail gene, otherwise known in the scientific world as the T gene mutation C189G, can determine whether a puppy is bobtailed, but doesn’t determine the length of the tails.
 Even bobtailed Aussies can vary in length of their stub tails.

 In addition, the gene doesn’t determine whether the tail is straight or curved.
-All the other traits are controlled by other genes or the bloodline DNA.
+All the other traits of the dog’s tail are controlled by other genes or the bloodline DNA.